Electron correlations due to pair spin-orbit interaction in 2D electron systems

 Nonetheless, the recent rise of 2D systems with giant SOI~\cite{doi:10.1021/acs.jpclett.1c03662,varignon2018new} gives us some hope for the realization of the extremely strong Rashba SOI by means of other physical mechanisms.
 Thus, in oxide heterostructures and films~\cite{Pai_2018,Stemmer_2018} the strong indications were found for the electronic nematicity~\cite{Levy_2020}, and for the formation of BEPs~\cite{Levy_2015,doi:10.1021/acs.nanolett.8b01614,mikheev2021clean} well beyond the superconducting phase.
 While the exact mechanisms behind these effects still remain unclear, at least some of them are likely due to the interplay of the giant SOI and collective effects~\cite{PhysRevB.104.125103}.
 That being said, the quest for a particular system with a giant SOI where the effects predicted in the present paper could develop is still a challenge for the future.

 \begin{widetext}

 In this section we obtain the linear response functions of the 2D electron gas with PSOI within RPA\@.
-The microscopic derivation of the RPA is based on the equations of motion for the quantum Wigner distribution functions (WDFs)~\cite{hasegawa1975electron,PhysRevB.95.045138}.
+The microscopic derivation is based on the equations of motion for the quantum Wigner distribution functions (WDFs)~\cite{hasegawa1975electron,PhysRevB.95.045138}.